SivakGames/Nintasm/README.md

 - It's important to note that label names are case-sensitive. (e.g. `LDA Label` vs `LDA label` are **NOT** the same thing)
 - It's possible to define local labels underneath a parent label.
 These follow the same rules and naming conventions as a label, however, they start with a period ( `.` ).
 Local labels can be referenced anywhere in the code by placing their parent label in front of them.
 However, while inside the local scope, the parent label's name can be omitted.

-### **Directives**

-- Directives are assembler-defined operations that are not specific to the 6502 processor but assist in building and defining various aspects of the game.
-- A directive is a statement that begins with _at least_ one whitespace character followed by a period ( `.` ) and then the name of the directive. (e.g. `.byte` )
-- Directive names are NOT case sensitive. `.byte` and `.BYTE` will have the same effect and no error will be thrown.
-However, it's generally good practice to maintain consistent casing throughout the program.

 ### **Instructions**

 The majority of programs will utilize the standard set of 56 instructions offered by the 6502 processor.